 The Council has received a substantial recovery of the money it placed in Iceland.
 The repayments were made in a basket of currencies, based on foreign exchange rates at 22 April 2009.
 Most of the funds have been converted to Sterling; however some repayments were made in Icelandic Kroner.
 Currency restrictions in Iceland mean that the funds must remain in Iceland and are held in escrow.
-The funds have been revalued at 31 March 2012 and a foreign currency loss has been charged against the Comprehensive Income and Expenditure Statement.
-A further 1% reduction in the value of the Kroner will mean a reduction of £4,000 in the value of the investments.
+The funds have been revalued at 31 March 2013 and a foreign currency gain has been charged against the Comprehensive Income and Expenditure Statement.
+A 1% reduction in the value of the Kroner will mean a reduction of £4,000 in the value of the investments.

-45. CONTINGENT ASSET
+44. CONTINGENT ASSET

 The Council has an outstanding insurance claim, which may result in the Council receiving a cash settlement in the future.
 The timing and value of the potential settlement is at this stage uncertain and no provision has therefore been made in the accounts.
+The value of any claim is in the region of £598,000.